 Purposes of a Fishing Shirt

 Stay with me for a moment while I walk through a couple common reasons to use a fishing shirt and what type of fishing shirt would be suited to each situation.

-Sun protection – can be achieved with any shirt that covers the skin.
+Can be achieved with any shirt that covers the skin.
 Ideally a high collar and adjustable neckline are best.
 White or light colors help keep you cool.
 For hot sunny days a lightweight polyester shirt like my all time favorite from Outdoor Research makes a perfect companion.

-Bug protection – is a close second for me in terms of reasons I choose shirts.
+This is a close second for me in terms of reasons I choose shirts.
 Up here in Michigan the mosquitoes can be enough to keep you inside at times.
 When that happens a long sleeve nylon shirt can help keep a layer between you and the bugs.
 Some nylon weaves are tight enough that mosquitoes can’t bite through them.
 Other shirts, like the BugsAway from ExOfficio are treated with bug repellent.

-Staying cool – might be best achieved with a simple light colored polyester based T-shirt.
+This might be best achieved with a simple light colored polyester based T-shirt.
 Polyester shirts are often woven with a combination of Lycra to give them tons of stretch.
 One of my personal favorites for this purpose is the Outdoor Research Echo T. Remember, go with a light color for the coolest option.

-Brush protection – is important for hiking in to remote fishing locations.
+Important for hiking in to remote fishing locations.
 If you’re taking an off trail hike to get to your favorite fly fishing spot, chances are that you’ll have to fight your way through the brush and weeds.
 A lightweight nylon button up shirt like the Bahama II from Columbia makes a solid choice for this.